WD-Leong/NLP-Attention-Free-Transformer/README.md

 ```
 pythoon train_movie_dialog_sw_aft.py
 ```
 to train the Attention Free Transformer (AFT) model.
+The model's causality is enforced using [prefix sum](https://en.wikipedia.org/wiki/Prefix_sum) as the authors of [Performer](https://ai.googleblog.com/2020/10/rethinking-attention-with-performers.html) suggested.
+In the code, this is implemented with `torch.cumsum`.

 Once the model is trained, run the script
 ```
 python infer_movie_dialog_sw_aft.py
 ```